Paramedicine Board of Australia - Current consultations

 Consultation is an important part of the Board’s engagement with members of the paramedicine profession, members of the public and other stakeholders.
 The feedback provided via consultation is greatly valued, and informs the Board’s development of important documents.

-The Paramedicine Board of Australia (the Board) is conducting a public consultation as part of its proposal to regulate advanced practice paramedics.
+The Paramedicine Board of Australia (the Board) is conducting a public consultation as part of its proposal to update the Professional Capabilities for registered paramedics (the capabilities).

-The Board is proposing to regulate advanced practice paramedics and invites your feedback on the proposal.
+The Board invites your feedback on the revised capabilities.

 The Board is seeking your feedback in relation to specific questions.